julianschiavo/SimplePresence/README.md

 ## Customization
 ### Changing Default Text
 1. Open `config.json` with a good text editor
-2. Change `working on a bot`, `using discord.js`, and `node.js` to the text you'd like to show on your Rich Presence by default
+2. Change the `textConfig` text and `smallText`/`largeText` to the text you'd like to show on your Rich Presence by default
 3. Restart the app by doing Ctrl-C and `npm run start` again to see the new default text

 ### Changing Images
 1. Go to [this page](https://discordapp.com/developers/applications/me) and create an app.
-It's name is what will show up in place of the default `programming`.
+The name you choose will show up in place of the default `programming`.
-2. Creating it will give you a `client id`, open `config.json` and put it for the `clientID`
+2. Creating it will give you a "`Client ID`", open `config.json` and put it for the `clientID`
 3. Scroll down to the bottom of the app page and Enable Rich Presence
 4. Upload an image as "small" and an image as "large"
-5. Put whatever you called them when uploading them (for example, `large`) for the `small` and `large` `imageKeys` in `config.json`
+5. Put whatever you called them when uploading them (for example, `large`) for the `smallKey` and `largeKey` within `imageConfig` in `config.json` *(Note: You can put `none` for `smallKey` to only have a large image)*
 6. Start EasyRPC again with `npm run start` and enjoy your new images!

 ### EasyRPC As A Package
 EasyRPC now supports building it as a package/app, which allows you to run and use it without the CLI.
-Make sure you do all necessary configuration and image options, as you can only change `details`, `state`, `small image text` and `large image text` after packaging it.
+Make sure you do all necessary configuration and image options, as you can't change default text and image configs without re-packaging.
 1. Run `npm install electron-packager -g` in the folder where you have EasyRPC's files
 2. Run `electron-packager .` to package EasyRPC
 3. You should find your app, native for the platform you are currently on, inside a new folder.
 The folder is named in the output: